practicalli-johnny/practicalli-johnny/README.md

 # Welcome

-Currently working with an exciting startup company called [StatsBomb](https://statsbomb.com/careers/) as a [Clojure](https://clojure.org/) developer.
+Currently working with an exciting startup company as a [Clojure](https://clojure.org/) developer.

-Personal projects revolve around the creation of [freely available videos and books on Clojure and ClojureScript development](https://practical.li/), to help anyone interested in building with the wonderful Clojure language.
+Personal projects revolve around the creation of [freely available videos and books on Clojure and ClojureScript development](https://practical.li/), guiding anyone interested in building with the wonderful Clojure language.

 ## How busy am I ?